Danpiel/Discord.RSS.Wiki/Presets.md

 My personal settings for embeds!
+However, most feeds with just {description} or {summary} should suffice.